 LeConte Lodge

 LeConte Lodge is the highest guest lodge in the eastern United States.
-The Lodge is located on a grassy slope, just below the summit of LeConte, and faces Eastern Tenneseee, where you can see Gatlinburg and Pigeon Forge.
+The Lodge is located on a grassy slope, just below the summit of LeConte, and faces Eastern Tennessee, where you can see Gatlinburg and Pigeon Forge.
 Elevation is 6,400 feet, at the Lodge itself.

 Reservations at LeConte Lodge can be tough to get, and the Lodge is often booked out a year or more in advance.
-Breakfast and Dinner are included in the nightly price, and a hearty meal is served in the dining hall for guests.
-Their website has more detail on reservations, and accomodations.
+Breakfast and dinner are included in the nightly price, and a hearty meal is served in the dining hall for guests.

 Day Hikers can purchase a bag lunch in the dining hall between 12 and 4pm.
-The lunch consists of a bagel, cream cheese, summer sausage, cookies, a fruit snack, gatorade powder, trail mix, and drink (lemonade, water, hot chocolate and coffee) – all for $11.
-Credit and Debit cards are accepted, although, the old fashion way using imprint machines, which I hadn’t seen for years!
-We purchased three of the lunches, and headed to a picnic table to relax, enjoy the sites and sounds, and eat.
+The lunch consists of a bagel, cream cheese, summer sausage, cookies, a fruit snack, gatorade powder, trail mix, and drink (lemonade, water, hot chocolate and coffee) - all for $11.
+Credit and debit cards are accepted, although, the old fashion way using imprint machines, which I hadn't seen for years!

-That’s when we saw the Llamas …
+Then we saw the Llamas ...

 LeConte Lodge Llamas

-The Llamas use the Trilium Gap trail, and they generally make the trip up and back on Monday, Wednesday and Friday.
+The Llamas use the Trillium Gap trail, and they make the trip up and back on Monday, Wednesday and Friday.
 They arrive at the trailhead between 6:00 and 6:30 am and are usually on the trail between 7:30 and 8:00 am.
-The Llamas can make the hike up in about 4 hours.
-They have lunch, rest a little, and return to the parking lot around 6:00 pm.

 They were really neat, with so much personality!

-Reaching the Summit of Mount LeConte
+Summit of Mount LeConte

-Reaching the summit of Mount LeConte requires another half mile hike, past LeConte Lodge.
-You’ll pass by the intersection of Trillium Gap trail to your left, and then a short distance beyond is the place called High Top, the summit of Mount LeConte.
-At this point you are actually on the trail called “The Boulevard”.
+Reaching the summit of Mount LeConte requires another half-mile hike, past LeConte Lodge.
+You'll pass by the intersection of Trillium Gap trail to your left, and then a short distance beyond is the place called High Top, the summit of Mount LeConte.
+At this point, you are actually on the trail called "The Boulevard".

-You’ll know you’re in the right spot when you see a large rock cairn in the woods to your right and off the trail.
-Unfortunately there is no scenic view here, but you have the satisfaction of making it to the top!
+You'll know you're in the right spot when you see a large rock cairn in the woods to your right and off the trail.
+Unfortunately, there is no scenic view here, but you have the satisfaction of making it to the top!

 Myrtle Point at Mount LeConte

 On past the summit another .4 miles, a trail will head to the right off the main Boulevard trail, called Myrtle Point Trail.
 This trail will take you to Myrtle Point.
-Myrtle Point provides a nearly 360 degree view from the top of Mount LeConte.
+Myrtle Point provides a nearly 360-degree view from the top of Mount LeConte.

 This location is famous for being the best sunrise location on the mountain.
 This is a VERY popular photography destination.